3 Quick Things About Writing a Book

 It really is all-consuming.

 In case you didn't know, I recently wrote, and published, a book.
-And, since I did that, here are three quick things about writing a book:
+And, since I, you know, did that, here are three quick things about doing that: